cangjielanguage/cangjie_docs/docs/dev-guide/source_en/Appendix/compile_options.md

 ### `--strip-all`, `-s`

-When compiling executable files or dynamic libraries, specify this option to remove the symbol table from the output file.
+When compiling an executable file or dynamic library, specifying this option removes the symbol table from the output file.

 ### `--discard-eh-frame`

-When compiling executable files or dynamic libraries, specify this option to remove the `eh_frame` section and part of the `eh_frame_hdr` section (information related to `crt` will not be processed).
-This reduces the size of the executable or dynamic library but may affect debugging information.
+When compiling an executable file or dynamic library, specifying this option removes part of the information from the `eh_frame` and `eh_frame_hdr` segments (information related to `crt` is not processed), reducing the size of the executable or dynamic library but affecting debugging information.

-This feature is not supported when compiling for macOS targets.
+This feature is temporarily unsupported when compiling for macOS targets.

 ### `--set-runtime-rpath`

-Write the absolute path of the Cangjie runtime library directory into the RPATH/RUNPATH section of the binary.
-Using this option eliminates the need to set the `LD_LIBRARY_PATH` (for Linux) or `DYLD_LIBRARY_PATH` (for macOS) environment variables to specify the Cangjie runtime library directory when running the program in the build environment.
+Writes the absolute path of the Cangjie runtime library directory into the RPATH/RUNPATH section of the binary.
+When this option is used, there is no need to set the Cangjie runtime library directory using `LD_LIBRARY_PATH` (for Linux platforms) or `DYLD_LIBRARY_PATH` (for macOS platforms) when running the Cangjie program in the build environment.

 This feature is not supported when compiling for Windows targets.

 ### `--link-option <value>`<sup>1</sup>

-Specify linker options.
+Specifies linker options.

-`cjc` will pass the value of this option as a parameter to the linker.
-Available parameters vary depending on the linker (system or specified).
-Multiple linker options can be specified by using `--link-option` multiple times.
+`cjc` will pass the value of this option as a parameter directly to the linker.
+The available parameters vary depending on the linker (system or specified).
+The `--link-option` can be used multiple times to specify multiple linker options.

 ### `--link-options <value>`<sup>1</sup>

-Specify linker options.
+Specifies linker options.

-`cjc` will pass multiple parameters of this option to the linker, separated by spaces.
-Available parameters vary depending on the linker (system or specified).
-Multiple linker options can be specified by using `--link-options` multiple times.
+`cjc` will pass multiple parameters of this option directly to the linker, with parameters separated by spaces.
+The available parameters vary depending on the linker (system or specified).
+The `--link-options` can be used multiple times to specify multiple linker options.

 <sup>1</sup> Superscript indicates that linker passthrough options may vary depending on the linker.
-Refer to the linker documentation for supported options.
+For specific supported options, please refer to the linker documentation.

 ### `--disable-reflection`

-Disable reflection, i.e., do not generate reflection information during compilation.
+Disables the reflection option, meaning no related reflection information will be generated during compilation.

 > **Note:**
 >
-> When cross-compiling for the `aarch64-linux-ohos` target, reflection information is disabled by default, and this option has no effect.
+> When cross-compiling to the `aarch64-linux-ohos` target, reflection information is disabled by default, and this option has no effect.

 ### `--profile-compile-time` <sup>[frontend]</sup>

-Print time consumption data for each compilation phase.
+Prints time consumption data for each compilation phase.

+### `--profile-compile-memory` <sup>[frontend]</sup>

+Prints memory consumption data for each compilation phase.

-### `--profile-compile## Unit Test Options
+## Unit Test Options

 ### `--test` <sup>[frontend]</sup>

-An entry point provided by the `unittest` testing framework, automatically generated by macros.
+The entry point provided by the `unittest` testing framework, automatically generated by macros.
 When compiling with the `cjc --test` option, the program entry is no longer `main` but `test_entry`.
-For usage of the unittest testing framework, refer to the *Cangjie Programming Language Standard Library API* documentation.
+For usage of the unittest framework, refer to the *Cangjie Programming Language Standard Library API* documentation.

 For the Cangjie file `a.cj` in the `pkgc` directory:
 <!-- run -->